During the Onboarding process

 The “onboarding process” is what we call the stage from when you first apply to work with us, to when we agree we want to make a shoot together (see the timeline of events).
 We have a few situations in this process asking if you want to continue, cancel, or just pause for a few months.

 The Onboarding process is designed to help you learn about us, and for us to learn about you.
-Once we both understand each others position, we can make an informed decision.
-Perhaps you just want to learn more, but not commit to anything yet?
+Once we both understand each other’s position, we can make an informed decision.
+Perhaps you just want to learn more, but have not committed to anything yet?
 That’s what our Info Session is for.
-It’s no-obligation, perfect for finding out more.
+It’s no obligation, perfect for finding out more.

 And, at any time, you can let us know you’ve changed your mind.
 It’s helpful to let us know why you’re changing your mind (in case it’s based on an incorrect assumption, for example, you’ll be having sex with random guys – that’s never the case with us, and we’d be sad to see you cancel because you assumed that was the case!).

 We’ll always respect your decision – we only want to work with people who really want to work with us – they make the best shoots!

 (This happens pretty often – it’s all good!)

 “I felt really well prepared.
 The emails and phone calls beforehand and contact with Leena [Model Liaison] was great.
 I felt like I could ask anything.
 I felt like I could ask anything that I wasn’t sure about if I did have questions” (Grace R, Jun 2021).

 After you have been Onboarded, the shoot booking process begins.

 If you change your mind about shooting with us (or, about the posing level or shoot type) during the shoot booking process, it’s convenient for us to know as soon as possible, so the Shoot Producer is not inconvenienced so much.

 We’re curious to know why you’re changing your mind, but we won’t argue with you or make you feel bad for it.
 We only want to work with models who love working with us – they make the best shoots! :)